 While getting a mortgage for a home or refinancing with less-than-perfect credit can cost more, it might still be more appealing than continuing to pay rent.
 Here are tips to help as you figure out how to get a mortgage with bad credit:

 Every mortgage lender is different, and some are able to offer lower rates than others.
 Research shows that getting multiple rate quotes can save you thousands over a 30-year mortgage.

 Also, remember as you’re comparing options that banks are not the only mortgage game in town.
-There are non-bank and online lenders, credit unions and other types of lenders, and they all want your business.
+There are non-bank and online-only lenders, credit unions and other types of mortgage companies, and they all want your business.
 Let them compete for it to see where you get the best offer.

 If you’re a first-time homebuyer or otherwise qualify for low-income loan programs, you also have options beyond a conventional loan.
 VA loans and USDA loans have no down payment requirement and no set credit score requirement, so ask your lender whether you’re eligible.
 The Fannie Mae HomeReady and Freddie Mac HomeOne and Home Possible loan programs are worth exploring, too, along with many first-time homebuyer programs.

 If you have bad credit, you might consider asking a family member or friend with better credit to co-sign your mortgage.
 This can help give your application a boost — but only if the co-signer is able and willing to take on the debt.